Looking for a fun winter activity? | Check out these tours!

-Travel the country from the west to the east, discover raw rural landscapes of Iceland with lava deserts and leftover moraine, hike on a glacier, and marvel at the biggest hot spring in Europe on this 4-day unforgettable adventure.
+Travel from the west to the east, exploring the raw rural landscapes of Iceland with lava deserts and leftover moraine.
+Hike on a glacier and marvel at the biggest hot spring in Europe on this unforgettable 4-day adventure.

 Highlights